Jeff Johnson (Ohio politician): 2017 Cleveland mayoral campaign

-The Plain Dealer reported on January 16, 2017, that Johnson, in an interview, planned to run for Mayor of Cleveland.
+The Plain Dealer reported on January 16, 2017, that Johnson had stated in an interview that he planned to run for mayor of Cleveland.
 He made a formal announcement the next day.
-In the Nonpartisan blanket primary, Johnson placed third out of 11 candidates.
-After losing the election, Johnson became the Chief Housing Specialist at the Cleveland Housing Court in February 2020.
-He later became the Housing Court Administrator in October of 2020.
+In the nonpartisan blanket primary, Johnson placed third out of 11 candidates.

+He became the chief housing specialist at the Cleveland Housing Court in February 2020.
+He became the Housing Court administrator in October 2020.

 2021 Ohio's 11th congressional district special election

-After Marcia Fudge was selected as Biden's nomination for Secretary of Housing and Urban Development, Johnson announced his candidacy for the special election to succeed her.
+After Marcia Fudge was selected as Biden's nomination for secretary of Housing and Urban Development, Johnson announced his candidacy for the special election to succeed her.
 He finished third of nine candidates in the election.

 Cleveland Municipal Court

-On November 7, 2023, Johnson was elected Judge of the Cleveland Municipal Court, defeating two other candidates.
-He is one of 12 Judges in the General Division.
-His term of six years is 2024 - 2030.
+On November 7, 2023, Johnson was elected judge of the Cleveland Municipal Court, defeating two other candidates.
+He is one of 12 judges in the General Division.
+His term of six years is 2024–2030.

 Personal life

 Johnson married his wife, Felicia, in 2015.
-He is a step-father to her two daughters from a previous marriage.
+He is a stepfather to her two daughters from a previous marriage.
 In 2017, Felicia and her two daughters moved to the East Side of Cleveland.
 On January 12, 2021, a dissolution of the marriage was granted by Judge Diane M. Palos of the Cuyahoga County Domestic Relations Court.